taugust777/1D-Heat-Equation/README.md

 1. Explore the effects of different initial conditions.
 For example, f(x) = $x^2$, f(x) = tan(x), f(x) = $\frac{1}{x}$, etc.
 2. Explore the effects of non-zero boundary conditions (i.e., non-Dirichlet BCs).
 Try incorporating Neumann boundary conditions within the model.
 3. Examine how the rate of temperature decay is impacted by variations in the thermal diffusivity constant, k.
+4. Employ an alternative temporal update, such as a Crank-Nicolson scheme.
+Doing so should yield a tridiagonal system, which can be solved using a Successive Over-Relaxation (SOR) method.
+Compare the convergence rates between the two numerical methods.

 ## Packages